novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

   <img src="https://i.imgur.com/IoEpMFH.jpg" alt="Kubernetes - Deploy App into Minikube Cluster using Deployment controller, Service, and Horizontal Autoscaler - create service object">
 </p>

-As we can see from the image above, we did dispatch multiple HTTP requests to Minikube IP on node port.
+As we can see from the image above, we did dispatch multiple HTTP requests to the service.
 The result from the `curl` is different from one another, this is because the service will direct incoming request into available pods in round-robin style (like what load balancer usually do).

 > Tips!
-Rather than find the Minikube IP using `minikube ip` and then concat it with node port from config, use command below to easily get the URL of certain service.
+Rather than find the Service URL using `minikube ip` and then concat it with node port from config, use command below:

 > `minikube service <service-name> --url`<br />`minikube service my-service --url`